Local Statement for Newport/Morehead City, NC

 vulnerable to flooding.

-- Localized rainfall flooding may prompt a few evacuations.
+- Moderate rainfall flooding may prompt several evacuations

-- Rivers and tributaries may quickly rise with swifter
+- Rivers and tributaries may quickly become swollen with

-- Flood waters can enter a few structures, especially in
+- Flood waters can enter some structures or weaken

-of water occurs at underpasses, low-lying spots, and poor
+of rapid inundation at underpasses, low-lying spots, and

-drainage areas.
-Several storm drains and retention ponds
+moving water as storm drains and retention ponds overflow.

 * TORNADO